Making Personalized Pillow Cases

 6. Resize the photo to make it about three inches tall.
 This is so you'll have plenty of room to add new photos as your child loses more teeth.

-7. Copy the edited photo into a document two times, so you can make transfers for two pillowcases with one sheet of transfer paper.
+7. Copy the edited photo into a document twice, so you can make transfers for two pillow cases with one sheet of transfer paper.
 This gives you one for your child to enjoy now and one to store as a memento.

 8. Check the directions on the transfer paper and then put the iron-on transfer paper in your printer.